yodakohl/CHIMERA/README.md

    pip install -e .
    ```

-   The first run will download the required Hugging Face models (BLIP for captioning and VILT for
+   The first run will download the required Hugging Face models (BLIP-2 for captioning and VILT for
    visual question answering).
 Expect this to take a few minutes.

 3. Configure your MapTiler API key (required for the default imagery provider):